- The Center

-In addition, Dr. Zehr has developed a safe and innovative program to provide total hip replacement as an “outpatient surgery”.
-Younger, healthy patients can completely avoid a hospital setting and its inherent risks.
-YOU get your hip replacement and go directly home shortly afterward…the same day!
+In addition, Dr. Zehr has developed a safe and innovative program to provide total hip replacement as an “outpatient surgery.”
+Younger, healthy patients may even completely avoid a hospital setting and its inherent risks.
+Imagine, getting your hip replacement and going directly home shortly afterward…the same day!
 This is the “front edge” of hip and knee replacement technology across the country and is quickly becoming the preferred setting for the young, active, working patient who needs to recover quickly to get back to their family and lifestyle.
-Check it out at ….
-Seaside Surgery Center in Naples, FL where Dr. Zehr and colleagues are setting the bar very high in the innovative programs to provide patients the best cutting edge technology available in the country.
+It is conducted at Seaside Surgery Center in Naples, Florida, where Dr. Zehr and his colleagues are setting the bar very high in the innovative programs to provide patients the best cutting edge technology available in the country.

 The most experienced surgeons become well versed in the technique that they have used for years, yet the question for surgeons and patients always remains–can it be done better?
 The answer is unequivocally — YES!

-One of the most exciting advances in the surgical technique of hip replacement surgery has been realized with the use of the “Direct Anterior Approach” to the hip joint which is Dr. Zehr’s preferred approach for this type of surgery.
+One of the most exciting advances in the surgical technique of hip replacement surgery has been realized with the use of the “Direct Anterior Approach” to the hip joint, which is Dr. Zehr’s preferred approach for this type of surgery.
 Curiously, this sophisticated surgical approach has been adopted by only ~5% of hip surgeons throughout the U.S. as their method of choice.
-Under ordinary circumstances, typical Medicare aged patients who have hip replacement done through the direct anterior approach with Dr. Zehr are able to go home after a one night stay in the hospital.
+Under ordinary circumstances, typical Medicare-aged patients who have total hip replacement done through the direct anterior approach with Dr. Zehr are able to go home after a one-night stay in the hospital.

-You may be asking yourself — “Why is this “approach” such an advancement?”
-Specifically, a simple change in the direction from which the surgeon enters the hip joint, the “anterior approach” to the hip (coming in from the front of the hip) is quickly becoming the most sought after surgical approach by discerning patients who need a hip replacement.
+You may be asking yourself — “Why is this approach such an advancement?”
+Specifically, a simple change in the direction from which the surgeon enters the hip joint, the “anterior approach” to the hip (coming in from the front of the hip) is quickly becoming the most sought-after surgical approach by discerning patients who need a total hip replacement.
 The reasons for the tremendous interest in this surgical technique are the multiple advantages it provides to the patient.

-Advantage One: Faster Recovery.
-Patients get up walking full weight bearing on their operative hip the same day of surgery shortly after returning from the recovery area.
+Patients get up walking with full weight bearing on their operative hip the same day of surgery, shortly after returning from the recovery area.
 Many physically fit patients need only a cane to walk about in the hospital and are able to start general activities within a few weeks.
-While it may take patients many months to fully recover following conventional hip replacement surgery, the anterior approach technique enables patients often to recover and return to activities such as golf, tennis, biking and of course distance walking in as short as four weeks.
+While it may take patients many months to fully recover following conventional total hip replacement surgery, the anterior approach technique often enables patients to recover and return to activities such as golf, tennis, biking, and of course distance walking, in as short as four weeks.

-Advantage Two: Minimally Invasive.
-The anterior approach to hip replacement is the most minimally invasive choice for people suffering from arthritis, hip pain, hip fracture, stiffness and limited hip movement.
+The anterior approach to total hip replacement is the most minimally invasive choice for people suffering from arthritis, hip pain, hip fracture, stiffness and limited hip movement.
 A small 3″ – 4″ incision is created over the anterolaterall aspect of the hip.
 No muscle is cut or detached from bone in this approach.
-Some muscles in the front of the hip are temporarily pushed apart to allow work on the bones of the hip joint but are left uninjured and completely functional in this approach.
+Some muscles in the front of the hip are temporarily pushed apart to allow work on the bones of the hip joint, but they are left uninjured and completely functional in this approach.
 This, of course, results is far less pain than is typical in other approaches to the hip used by most surgeons and compliments the faster recovery.

-Advantage Three: Less Restrictive.
-After conventional hip replacement surgery, patients must limit flexing of the hip to no more than 60 to 90 degrees, which complicates normal activities like sitting in a chair, on a toilet seat, putting on shoes or getting into a car.
-Simply climbing stairs may also be more difficult during recovery when following the conventional replacement surgery.
-These restrictions, simply do not apply after hip replacement using the anterior approach technique.
+After conventional total hip replacement surgery, patients must limit flexing of the hip to no more than 60 to 90 degrees, which complicates normal activities like sitting in a chair, sitting on a toilet seat, putting on shoes, or getting into a car.
+Simply climbing stairs may also be more difficult during recovery when following the conventional total hip replacement surgery.
+These restrictions, simply do not apply after total hip replacement using the anterior approach technique.

 Following the anterior approach surgical procedure, patients are instructed to use their hip normally without cumbersome restrictions and are sent home from the hospital often in just two days.
 Patients can immediately bend their hip freely and bear full weight when comfortable, resulting in a rapid return to normal function.
 Patients and doctors alike are encouraging this method because it reduces pain, blood loss, scarring, muscle trauma and the risk of dislocation.

-So you may be wondering, if the anterior approach to the hip is so much better, why doesn’t every surgeon use this technique?
-This, indeed, would be a very fair question.
+So you may be wondering “If the anterior approach to the hip is so much better, why doesn’t every surgeon use this technique?”
+Indeed, this is a very fair question.
 The answer, however, is a bit complex.
-In fact, the anterior approach to hip surgery has been used in Europe since the late 1940’s, but with the use of conventional operating room tables, it is a technically demanding and often a time consuming activity which did not lend itself well to acceptance by American orthopaedic surgeons.
+In fact, the anterior approach to hip surgery has been used in Europe since the late 1940’s, but with the use of conventional operating room tables, it is a technically demanding and often a time-consuming activity which did not lend itself well to acceptance by American orthopaedic surgeons.
 Thus, only a very few hip surgeons are currently offering this approach to their patients.
 In fact, it has been recently estimated that only ~5% of orthopaedic surgeons nationwide are using the anterior approach to hip surgery due to the steep learning curve of this technique.
 When given the choice, patients clearly prefer the significant advantages that this innovative surgical approach provides!